 Yes, some Naga people eat dog meat, but Naga food has an amazing variety that includes exotic vegetables, and I’ve had some of the tastiest pork dishes in my life, here in Nagaland.

 And yes, there are armed rebel groups in camps all over Nagaland even today, but not a single civilian outsider has been harmed in the fight for an independent Naga nation, for over a decade.

 Now that I’ve cleared up some misconceptions, let me share a little bit more about Nagaland, and some of the things I’ve discovered and come to love here:

 Nagaland is one of the three Christian-majority states of India (the other two are Meghalaya and Mizoram).
 The religion clearly binds the State and its people together in common values, approach to life, and respect for all living things.
 I also believe, the Church and Christianity are probably the most powerful elements that prevent Nagaland from sliding into utter chaos and complete corruption today.

 The Kohima Catholic Cathedral, or Mary Help of Christians Church featured in the picture above, was consecrated in 1991, and is one of the most iconic landmarks of Nagaland’s capital city – Kohima.
 It stands tall atop a hill and is visible for miles around.
 It has the capacity to welcome 4,500 worshippers at any given time. [to read more about the Cathedral, please click here]

-02. The #Mithun of Nagaland.
-This is not the usual Holy Cow found in India.
-This large but gentle bovine species is protected by communities, allowed free-range feeding, and people who own them rise a couple of notches above others in society.
+The Mithun of Nagaland is not the usual Holy Cow found in India.
+This large but gentle bovine species is protected by communities, and is allowed free-range feeding.
+The people who own a Mithun rise a couple of notches above others in society.

 However, the Mithun is not only kept for its milk but is also used in ritualistic sacrifice, when Mithun meat is consumed with much delight!